y1xiaoc/deepmd-plumed/README.md

 Note here we follow the same convension as installing DeePMD, let `plumed_root` be the place you want to install plumed to.
 And `tensorflow_root` and `deepmd_root` should be set properly to their installed path.
 After that you can `make` and `make install` as usual.

+An example install script that install deepmd, lammps and plumed all into a conda environment can be found [here](./install_with_conda.sh).
+Note it will use gpu and install cuda related things.
+You may need to modify it to fit your needs.

 ## Usage